ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 Back-end web services as a domain have received a fair amount of attention in Rust.
 Several web frameworks exist for Rust, including [Actix](https://actix.rs) and [Rocket](https://rocket.rs).
 The language has evolved to support webservices in part by the introduction of `async` and associated gear. `async` is an increasingly common language feature used, for example, to reduce resource consumption by threads in large web servers.
 Adding this feature within the constraints of memory safety has been a complex ongoing effort since 2019 and is still under going refinement to reduce pain points and improve integration with the full language (e.g. async functions in traits are expected to be stabilized in 2023.)
 It seems that good progress is being made, however, also consider this 2022 article, written by an experienced Rust programmer: [Rust Is Hard, Or: The Misery of Mainstream Programming](https://hirrolot.github.io/posts/rust-is-hard-or-the-misery-of-mainstream-programming.html).
 Also this: [When to use Rust and when to use Go](https://blog.logrocket.com/when-to-use-rust-when-to-use-golang)

 **OS and Embedded**
 Recently, the door has been opened for Rust to be used to write Linux drivers.
-Microsoft is doing the same: [*Microsoft is Rewriting Parts of the Windows Kernel in Rust*](https://www.thurrott.com/windows/282471/microsoft-is-rewriting-parts-of-the-windows-kernel-in-rust) This will likely lead the embedded community to drive Rust enhancements and smooth out rough edges.
+Microsoft is doing the same: [*Microsoft is Rewriting Parts of the Windows Kernel in Rust*](https://www.thurrott.com/windows/282471/microsoft-is-rewriting-parts-of-the-windows-kernel-in-rust) This will likely lead the embedded community to drive Rust enhancements and smooth out rough edges at an accelerated pace.
 The following enthusiastic twitter thread about success writing a graphics driver received a fair amount of attention in the Rust community: [Lina Asahi](https://twitter.com/LinaAsahi/status/1577667445719912450).
 A more cautious perspective on working with low level code in Rust is this one: [Rust: A Critical Retrospective](https://www.bunniestudios.com/blog/?p=6375).

-## Examples of Known Rust Pain Points and Limitations
+## Understand Known Pain Points and Limitations

+The other thing you can do is have your eyes wide open regarding pain points.
 A quick web search will reveal an enormous amount of Rust enthusiasm and advocacy, however, it's also useful to contrast this with more sober criticism.

 An interesting limitation relates to the often advertised feature of "fearless concurrency".
 This refers to the idea that Rust's memory safety and avoidance of data races extends to multi-threading races as well.
 While true, and very powerful, deadlocked threads do not violate memory safety provability rules, thus fearless concurrency does not extend to [deadlocks](https://doc.rust-lang.org/book/ch16-03-shared-state.html#similarities-between-refcelltrct-and-mutextarct).